Play Tulsa Music releases 2022 poster

 Tulsa Visitor Center: 1102 S. Lewis Ave.

-Play Tulsa Music was made possible through Tulsa County’s American Rescue Plan Act.
+Play Tulsa Music is made possible through Tulsa County’s American Rescue Plan Act.